 As you may have noticed, articles on “A number of things that only pertain to a certain subgroup because we all want to feel special” are incredibly popular at the moment.
-(See: 17 Problems All Naturally Skinny People Will Understand, 20 Annoying Things Only Fat Girls Understand, 10 Things Only Tall Girls Will Be Able To Understand, 12 Things Only Pale Girls Will Understand, and et cetera into all eternity.)
+(See: 17 Problems All Naturally Skinny People Will Understand, 20 Annoying Things Only Fat Girls Understand, 10 Things Only Tall Girls Will Be Able To Understand, 12 Things Only Pale Girls Will Understand it’s just girl stuff, and et cetera into all eternity.)
 The ironic thing about these articles is that when you boil them down, they are all really just saying the same thing about being human.
 While at first glance they all seem to list completely different problems for very different groups, when I looked closer, I noticed that they’re really just different takes on the same problems.
 So, for a change, I’d like to present a list that will hopefully help you to see that we aren’t all so different after all.

 9 Things Only Human Beings Will Understand